BramEsposito/update-notification-manager/README.md

 - plugin updates
 - theme updates

-Hide notificitaion related to old or insecure PHP versions
+Hide notification related to old or insecure PHP versions on the WordPress Dashboard